+THIS EVENT IS NOW FULL.
+PLEASE CONTACT US TO GET ON THE WAITING LIST.
 We are very excited to announce that Hollie McNish will be at the bookshop on Tuesday, February 25th for a Poetry Reading!
 She is the bestselling author of Lobster and Slug and won the Ted Hughes award for new work in poetry with her poetry and parenting memoir Nobody Told Me.
 Matt Haig described her as, “One of the best poets we have.”
 Kae Tempest says she, “writes with honesty, conviction, humour and love”, words which are searingly true.
 She has two further poetry collections, Plum and Cherry Pie, one modern adaptation of the ancient Greek tragedy Antigone and, alongside fellow poet Sabrina Mahfouz, co-wrote Offside, a play relating the history of UK women’s football.
 As you can see, she loves writing!
 If you wish to attend, it is obligatory to register by contacting us.
-The venue may change at short notice from the bookshop to another location if there is an overabundance of attendees!
-Doors will open at 18h30, with the reading to begin at 19h and we will be serving drinks and snacks.
-Please make sure in your email you let us know the number of people you will be bringing.
-If you turn up on the night…
+The venue may change at short notice from the bookshop to another location, so please make sure that you have registered for the event and that we have your email address to notify you!
+Doors will open at 18h30, with the reading to begin at 19h and we will be serving…

 Our last used books swap was so popular, we’re doing it again!
 Join us on Saturday, November 30th, from 10am-2pm.
 Come by with your used books, and take one new-to-you used book for every book you bring (no textbooks, manuals, or encyclopedias, please!).
 We look forward to seeing you there!